Day One

 “Do you remember the old fellow who lived here?” the lad asks.

 “Old Pete.”
 Pruitt’s voice is hushed, almost lost in the breath of the high desert, as if his words might wake sleeping ghosts.
 “He went kind of crazy after his boy and wife were killed.
-Before I was born, of course, but I remember him.
+That was just before I was born, of course, but I remember him.
 I remember being afraid of him when I was little.”

 “He didn’t go crazy.
 He was transformed.”

-“Your friend, Jacob, was ten years old,” he says, “when Old Pete met Malcolm and Constance Hergenrather and their children on their way to Santa Fe.
-He gave them the ‘good water’ and brought them to live here.”
 He points to the clapboard-sided structure’s sturdy simplicity.
-“He cleaned this place out and gave it to the man you knew as Jacob’s father, and then he died.
-You must have been three or four, living with your mother when Jacob befriended you.”
+“He cleaned this place out and gave it to the man you knew as Jacob’s father, and then… Old Pete died.
+You must have been four or five when that happened and sometime after that, Jacob befriended you.
+Sound about right?”

-The boy’s form and features melt into those of the contemporary, alpha male.
-“See, here’s the part you’re not going to like so much.
+The boy’s form and features have shifted into those of the contemporary alpha male.
+Hergenrather says, “See, here’s the part you’re not going to like so much.
 That wasn’t me.”
-He presses the cigar between his lips and sips it with apparent relish.

 “What do you mean it wasn’t you?”

-“And yet, here we are at the hub of arguably one of, if not THE most powerful of corporate entities in the world.
-This is a platform that serves my interests perfectly.”
+“And yet, here we are at the hub of arguably one of, if not THE most powerful of corporate entities in the world, a platform that serves my interests perfectly.
+How about you?”

 “As you say, here we are.
 A great deal of your position in this organization rests upon my own efforts and, apparently, upon a relationship that I have misinterpreted for… quite some time.”

-All about them, the familiar structures around the crescent rim of the mesa’s isolated arm are leveled in a kind of accelerated stop-motion sequence.
+The familiar structures around the crescent rim of the mesa are slowly leveled all about them in a jerky, stop-motion sequence.
 The several community buildings comprising the remote village’s core give way to bare ground.
-The main street is erased as if it had never been and even the stone turret of the Well is reduced to an unobtrusive mound.
+The main street is erased as if it had never been and even the stone turret of the Well is reduced to an unobtrusive briar-covered mound.

-“You said ‘we’,” he has to shout above the blustering wall of air whipping through the low evergreens and rushing in his ears.
-It has a sharp, clean smell and scrubs at his face hard enough to make virtual eyes water.
+He has to shout above the blustering wall of air whipping through the low evergreen shrubbery and rushing in his ears.
+It has a sharp, clean smell and scrubs at his face hard enough to make virtual tears.
 “You and Remert, I must assume.
 To what end?”

 “Someone else asked me that question once.
-From my vantage point today, I think my answer is necessarily a different one,” Hergenrather says, pinning Pruitt with a piercing attention.
-“When it comes, the end will be glorious.
+From my vantage point today, I think my answer is necessarily a different one.
+The end, when it comes, will be glorious.
 Stupendous.
 Cosmic.
 Of course, that’s still merely a twinkle in the eye at this juncture, you understand.”

 “No,” Pruitt assures him.
 “I really don’t.
 It sounds ominous.”